laki989/card-game/README.md

-# Šnops Card Game - Online Multiplayer
+# Card Game - Online Multiplayer

 A real-time multiplayer card game for 3 players, built with Node.js, WebSockets, and React.